ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 ### Policy configuration
 The policy configuration diagram represents the module that receives the policy from control program.
 It stores the policy data to a file mapping object.
 Other modules can get the corresponding policy by reading the file mapping object.

+### Event report
+The event report module receives the operation log data from the capture module and pushes these log data to the control program.
+It uses the named pipe as the data transport mechanism.